 One of the key factors to marketing success in the Middle East is understanding and relating with an Arab audience.
-Given that Arabic is the main language of 300 million people it is essential that a brand figure out when and how to localize their logo into the Arabic language to be effective in the region.
+Given that Arabic is the main language of more than 300 million people it is essential that a brand figure out when and how to localize their logo into the Arabic language to be effective in the region.
 It is important that the Arabization of a brand’s logo and name be done in a way that is both easy to read in Arabic while maintaining the overall theme and colors that the brand has in English.
 In this post we will give examples of some big brands that have done a great job at localizing their logos in an easy to read format while maintain the branding.

 Subway has gained huge popularity in the Middle East and you can now find the franchise across many of the countries in the GCC, the Levant, and North African.
 Subway used innovative designers to capture the famous white and yellow logo and flip it around for Arabic.
 They were even able to incorporate the arrows at the beginning and the end of the logo to give it that truly Subway feel.

 GAP isn’t as popular in the Middle East as some other brands but that didn’t stop them from creating a great Arabic logo.
 The localized version of the logo maintains the same white lettering and navy blue background.
 Most noteworthy was GAP’s use of serifs on the 3 Arabic letters.
 These types of serifs are almost completely foreign to Arabic but GAP was able to use them in a way that was easy to read.

 The UK based clothing retailer is no stranger to localization of their brand with 1,150 stores across 26 countries.
 Despite this they did a particularly phenomenal job on getting the Arab version of their logo just right.
 Of particular interest was the way they were able to get the swooping letters in Arabic and English to look so similar.